Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world

 Not to mention, the muddled storyline that started in Aria of Sorrow dragged down “Dawn” in the exact same way.
 Like its predecessor, Dawn of Sorrow was set in the future but its East European stage design simply didn't feel very futuristic.

 3. Castlevania: Dracula X

 Dracula X, or Dracula XX as it’s known in Japan, wasn't a bad Castlevania game.
 My main issue with it is that it was a SNES remake of Castlevania: Rondo of Blood for the PC Engine Super CD-ROM².
-When compared with the Super CD-ROM² version, the SNES remake truly, truly pales.
+When compared with the Super CD-ROM² version, the SNES remake truly pales.

-In short, Rondo of Blood featured a new art direction, branching routes, two playable characters, and truly memorable soundtracks.
+In short, Rondo of Blood shone bright with a new art direction, branching routes, two playable characters, and truly memorable soundtracks.
 While Dracula X reused the same art direction and music, it significantly slashed gameplay.
 It even removed Maria, the second playable character in the Super CD-ROM² version.

-Maria, one of the main attractions of Rondo of Blood.
-A character that enables a completely different replay of the game, thanks to her colorful magical abilities.
+Maria, one of the main attractions of Rondo of Blood gameplay.
+A character that also enables a completely different replay of the whole game, thanks to her colorful magical abilities.

 This was one Castlevania title in which I felt Konami was purely aiming for a quick buck by rehashing an older title.
-It was also a rare instance in which I felt I wasn’t getting my money’s worth from buying a Castlevania game.
-For a fan of the series like me, this feeling was awful.
+It was also a rare instance in which I felt I wasn’t getting my money’s worth from a Castlevania game.
+For a die-hard fan of the series like me, this feeling was awful.

 2. Castlevania: Lament of Innocence

 There was quite a bit of hatred when Castlevania: Lament of Innocence was released.
-Hatred stemming for the (allegedly misogynistic) rewriting of Belmont clan history, as well as the insipid, repetitive 3D stage design.
+Hatred due to the (allegedly misogynistic) rewriting of Belmont clan history, as well as the insipid, repetitive 3D stage design.